g-h-0-S-t/Karat-Interview/README.md

-# Karat-Interview
+# JavaScript Interview
-Here’s a complete, copy-paste friendly **guidebook** for Karat Interview preparation.
-It includes the *top Karat questions* plus high-frequency JavaScript coding and conceptual questions—with brief answers and sample code where applicable.
+Here’s a complete, copy-paste friendly **guidebook** for JavaScript Interview preparation.
+It includes the *top JavaScript questions* plus high-frequency JavaScript coding and conceptual questions—with brief answers and sample code where applicable.

 ***